lvancrayelynghe/http-status-check/README.md

 # HTTP status check

-Concurrently checks the HTTP status code of all links in a CSV file and output the results (status code, request time and potential redirect url) in another CSV file
+Concurrently checks the HTTP status code of all links in a CSV or a sitemap XML file and output the results (status code, request time and potential redirect url) in another CSV file

 You may also change the scheme/host of the links from CLI (ie: transform http://exemple.com/my/url to https://staging.exemple.com/my/url)